rabbitmq/rabbitmq-website/docs/oauth2-examples-entra-id/index.md

 * Have an account in https://portal.azure.com.
 * Docker
 * Openssl
-* A local clone of a [GitHub repository](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/next) for branch `next` that contains all the configuration files and scripts used on this example.
+* A local clone of a [GitHub repository](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/next) (the `next` branch) that contains all the configuration files and scripts used on this example.

 ## Register your app